sathwika-13-reddy/digital_electronics_internship/README.md

 LOGIC LEVELS
-In digital electronics, a logic level is a specific voltage or range of voltages used to represent binary states:

 Logic 0 (LOW)

 Logic 1 (HIGH)

-Digital circuits operate using only these two levels to interpret data, control operations, and perform computations.
+- Digital circuits operate using only these two levels to interpret data, control operations, and perform computations.

 1. Logic LOW (0)

-Logic 0, also called LOW, represents the binary value 0.
+- Logic 0, also called LOW, represents the binary value 0.

-It typically corresponds to a voltage close to 0 volts.

-The exact voltage range depends on the technology used (e.g., TTL, CMOS).

 2. Logic HIGH (1)

-Logic 1, also called HIGH, represents the binary value 1.
+- Logic 1, also called HIGH, represents the binary value 1.

-It corresponds to a voltage close to the supply voltage, commonly 3.3V or 5V.

-Again, the range may differ depending on the logic family.

-⚙️ Logic Level Standards
-Different digital logic families (like TTL or CMOS) define specific voltage ranges for logic levels:

- TTL (Transistor-Transistor Logic) – typically 5V system:
+# TTL (Transistor-Transistor Logic) – typically 5V system:

 Logic 0 (LOW): 0V to 0.8V

 Logic 1 (HIGH): 2V to 5V

 Undefined Zone: 0.8V to 2V (should be avoided)

-CMOS (Complementary Metal-Oxide-Semiconductor) – flexible with V<sub>DD</sub>:
+# CMOS (Complementary Metal-Oxide-Semiconductor) – flexible with V<sub>DD</sub>:

 If V<sub>DD</sub> = 5V:

 Logic 0: 0V to ~1.5V

 Logic 1: ~3.5V to 5V

 CMOS systems have higher noise immunity and can operate at lower voltages (e.g., 3.3V, 1.8V).

  # NUMBER SYSTEM